 UV Intensity Meter Measuring Principle and UV Intensity Unit

 At present, the LS125 UV Intensity Meter can switch the UV intensity unit.
-Different probes have different alternative units.
-The alternative units for the 9 probes are as follows:
+Different probes have different alternative UV radiation intensity units.
+The alternative UV radiation intensity units for the 9 probes are as follows:

 The LS125 UV Intensity Meter can switch UV intensity units according to different industries and different testing needs.
-So what is the conversion between these units?
+Common medical UV germicidal lamps are usually measured in microwatts per square centimeter, while those in the water treatment industry are measured in milliwatts per square centimeter.
+This is mainly because of the difference in the power of different UV light source, so what is the conversion between these UV radiation intensity unitss?
 The formula for converting several UV intensity units is as follows:

 =1W/10000 cm2=0.0001 W/cm2